Muqrin bin Abdulaziz: Business activities

 Muqrin bin Abdulaziz also has business activities.
 He was one of the founders of the Dar Al Maal Al Islami Trust which was initiated by Mohammed bin Faisal Al Saud, King Faisal's son, in 1981.
 During his tenure as the governor of Hail province, he founded Hail Agricultural Development Company in 1982.
 In the late 1980s, the company was the largest wheat producer in the country.

 Succession

 Eligibility

-Prince Muqrin was considered to be one of the candidates for accession to the throne since he has governmental experience although his maternal line was seen as a factor curtailing his chance in this regard.
-He is said to be much appreciated by the Saudi public because he has never been known for corruption or other negative activities and was considered to be one of King Abdullah's long-time allies.
-He is also believed by many to be a liberal within the family.
-However, letter exchanges regarding the Shia in the Eastern Province illustrated an opposition between Prince Muqrin and one of his half-brothers, Crown Prince Nayef bin Abdulaziz, regarding how a situation involving Shia instigation in the Eastern Province should be handled.
-In these exchanges, Prince Muqrin argued for a much stronger and harsher approach, but the crown prince vetoed this.
+Given his governmental experience, Prince Muqrin was considered a candidate for accession to the throne (after Sultan bin Abdulaziz, the crown prince since 2005, fell ill in 2011).
+However, his maternal line was seen as a factor curtailing Muqrin's chance of becoming king; his mother was a Yemeni maidservant, and he did not belong to the dominant Sudairi faction of the royal house.
+He was considered a longtime ally and confidant of King Abdullah, and a liberal within the family.
+However, the Institute for Gulf Affairs reported in 2012 that, in an exchange of letters with his half-brother, Crown Prince Nayef bin Abdulaziz, Prince Muqrin argued for a harsher response to Shia unrest in the Eastern Province, an approach apparently vetoed by the crown prince.